 In fact, our most popular home plan for the last-half of 2023 has been Plan No. 16, which features two inset courtyards at the center of an H-shaped plan.

-It’s no wonder – Courtyard homes offer a huge range of benefits including:
+It’s no wonder that courtyard homes are becoming so popular!
+Courtyard homes offer a huge range of benefits including:

 As you can see, there are a lot of reasons to love courtyard homes, and it is no wonder that they are gaining popularity.
 If you’d like to learn more, read our blog, Why Courtyard House Plans are Becoming So Popular or visit our Plans Page.
 We truly love courtyard home design at My Modern Home

 Expect to see design inspired by minimalism, in particular in kitchen design.